TreyVanderpool/test_md/readme_how_to.md

         Optional
         Method: GET
         Valid Values: Numeric value between 1 and 9999
         Requests from 1 to 9999 key/values be returned in a single request.
 This return body is heavily impacted by the **_keysonly_** and **_delim_** query parameters.
-See examples below how the body changes using the different parameters.
+See [examples](./readme_basic_example.md) on how the body changes using the different parameters.
-        Its possible not to receive the full number of rows as requested.
-This parameter can be stopped early with the custom **zFAM-RangeEnd** header which sets the end terminating string value for the key to stop at.
-Or if the zFAM instance reached the end of the key list.
+        There may be cases where you do not receive the full number of rows requested.
+If you reach the end of your zFAM instance or the custom **zFAM-RangeEnd** header is used to terminate the query.

     - keysonly
         Optional